-EasyContent has a plugin that lets you easily connect one of your projects to a WordPress website.
-This will let you sync articles between them with ease.
-You won't have to manually copy and paste or upload your articles to your website ever again.
+EasyContent has a plugin that lets you easily connect your projects to a WordPress website, allowing you to sync articles between them with ease.
+This way, you won't have to manually copy and paste or upload your articles to your website ever again.

 This article covers plugin installation and configuration.
-We have a separate article discussing how to push and pull individual articles between WordPress and EasyContent here.
+We have a separate article about syncing individual articles between WordPress and EasyContent here.

 Table of Contents